l-thatcher/pokedex/README.md

 3. **Run on your device:**
    - Use the Expo Go app (iOS/Android) or an emulator.
-   - It has been tested for iphone.
+   - It has been tested for iphone 16.

 ## Project Structure